 Exercise: You should be able to resume light exercise 1 week following surgery, and avoid swimming for 4 weeks after.

 After surgery, you may be asked to posture, which means to position your head a certain way to help the retina heal better.
 This may be required when there is a gas or oil bubble in the eye.
 Posturing uses gravity to help the gas or oil bubble float against the part of the retina where this may be helpful.
+Here we answer some common questions about posturing.

 No. It depends on the condition for which you are having vitrectomy surgery.
 Surgery for retinal detachment and macular hole are the most common conditions for which posturing may be required.